BoshraJaber/Mendix-documentation/Styling/mendix_native_fonts.md

    - This [documentation](https://docs.mendix.com/howto8/mobile/native-custom-fonts/) gives detailed steps on how to do so.

 2. **Responsive fonts:**
    - Using the same font across all devices may not always be the best choice.
-Fortunately, Mendix offers a built-in helper function, adjustFont, which allows font adjustment based on the width and height of the device used.
+Fortunately, Mendix offers a built-in helper function, `adjustFont`, which allows font adjustment based on the width and height of the device used.
 This function is typically found in the `theme\styles\native\core\helpers\_functions\adjustfont.js` folder.
 .
 One option would be calling this function whenever using `fontSize` property.

    - In cases where the built-in function doesn't meet your requirements, consider the following solutions:
         1. Utilize the built-in method provided by React Native.
         2. Develop a custom function that offers greater flexibility and control.
-The recommended approach involves selecting a base device where the fonts appear as desired.
-Then the fonts will scale down for smaller devices, and up for larger ones.
+The recommended approach involves selecting a base device where the fonts appear as desired, then the fonts will scale down for smaller devices, and up for larger ones.
 An Example of that:
 ```js
 import { PixelRatio } from "react-native";